Actyx/Actyx/web/developer.actyx.com/docs/reference/cli/nodes/ls.md

     -V, --version    Prints version information
     -v               Verbosity level.
 Add more v for higher verbosity (-v, -vv, -vvv, etc.)

+OPTIONS:
+    -i, --identity <identity>    File from which the identity (private key) for authentication is read

 ARGS:
     <NODE>...
 Node ID or, if using `--local`, the IP address of the node